Accessibility Tools

 Is melasma treatable?

-Are there prescription topical medications to fade melasma?
+Are prescription topical medications effective for fading melasma?

 Can melasma be treated with lasers?